edwardzjl/chatbot/README.md

 **Rei** supports text, image, and video input.
 However, I haven’t found any multi-modal model that performs well and supports tool usage effectively.

 Given my personal priorities, I’ve chosen to prioritize tool usage and temporarily disabled the multi-modal input button.
 If you know of any good multi-modal models that work well with tool usage, please let me know!

+### Reasoning

+Chatbot supports reasoning models like [deepseek-ai/DeepSeek-R1-Distill-Qwen-32B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-32B) and [Qwen/QwQ-32B](https://huggingface.co/Qwen/QwQ-32B).
+Even if you're not using one of these models, the chatbot can still encourage reasoning behavior through prompt engineering.

+However, as of this writing, most reasoning models either do not support tool usage or perform poorly when using tools.
+For that reason, it’s generally recommended to stick with a non-reasoning model if tool usage is important to you.

+Also, when using reasoning models, their chat templates typically force them to "think" at the beginning of a response, following a "think-then-act" pattern.
+This isn't the case for non-reasoning models, which might "think" at the beginning, in the middle, or wherever it feels natural.
+I haven't forced them to start with a thinking step, because I feel the current behavior is more human-like -- as humans, we often pause mid-sentence to think, then continue.

+That said, the current implementation of the chatbot always renders the "thinking" step at the beginning of the AI's response.
+So you might occasionally notice a bit of weirdness — like the response appears first, then jumps back to render the thought.
+This UX issue needs improvement, but I haven't yet decided how to best handle it.

 ### Working Memory